TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ## Docker Environment for Building

-### Initialize QEMU to emulate ARM architecture on x86 Ubuntu PC
+### Initialize QEMU to Emulate ARM Architecture on x86 Ubuntu PC
 If QEMU was not installed on the build Ubuntu PC,
 ```
 sudo apt-get install -y qemu-user-static